NAME: BRIGGS, Nimi Dimkpa CONTACT PROF. BRIGGS

 Full time since 1975, first at Ahmadu Bello University Zaria and later at the University of Port Harcourt

 Since 1975, to residents preparing for various professional examinations under the auspices of the National Postgraduate Medical College of Nigeria and the West African College of Surgeons.
-Also to post graduate students at the University of Port Harcourt.
+Also, to post graduate students at the University of Port Harcourt and through many invited lectures.

 3.1 1964 Taught ‘O’Level Physics, Chemistry and Biology at Nyemoni Grammar School, Abonnema.